ACupOfJoe/Neighborhood_Project/README.md

 # Introduction
-This project is a responsive website that utilizes the google maps api and wikipedia article api to create a neighrborhood map with clickable markers.
-It contains html, css, and javascript.
+This project is a responsive website that utilizes the Google Maps API and Wikipedia Article API to create a neighborhood map with clickable markers.
+It is written with html, css, and javascript.

 # Requirements